Patient Leaflet Updated 26-Nov-2024 | Tillomed Laboratories Ltd

 Keep this medicine out of the sight and reach of children.

-The active substance is fludrocortisone acetate.
-Each tablet contains 100 micrograms of the active ingredient.
+Each tablet contains 100 micrograms of Fludrocortisone acetate.

-The tablets also contain Microcrystalline Cellulose, Mannitol, Hypromellose, Croscarmellose Sodium, Silica Colloidal Anhydrous and Magnesium Stearate.
+The other ingredients are: Microcrystalline Cellulose, Mannitol, Hypromellose, Croscarmellose Sodium, Silica Colloidal Anhydrous and Magnesium Stearate.

 Not all pack sizes may be marketed.